Battle of Chuam-ni: Battle

 On 14 February at 05:00, the PVA, consisting of a regiment of the 116th Division of the 39th Army, launched an attack against the 2nd Reconnaissance Company and L Company, 9th Infantry at Chuam-ni.
 Suffering large casualties, the two companies withdrew south along Route 24.
 Having been surrounded, the companies fought a fighting withdrawal suffering further casualties.
 The total casualties suffered by the 2nd Reconnaissance Company and L Company, 9th Infantry were 114 killed and 98 wounded.
 PVA casualties were also heavy.
 The result of the withdrawal was that the 23rd Regiment was cut off and the isolated Regiment would then fight the Battle of Chipyong-ni.

 The 27th British Commonwealth Brigade, consisting of the 1st Battalion, Middlesex Regiment, the 1st Battalion, Argyll and Sutherland Highlanders, the 3rd Battalion, Royal Australian Regiment, the 2nd Battalion, Princess Patricia's Canadian Light Infantry, the 60th Indian Field Ambulance, and the 16th Field Regiment, Royal New Zealand Artillery, were ordered to open Route 24 to the 23rd Regimental Combat Team and cover the gap in the defenses.
 Meeting the remnants of the 2nd Reconnaissance Company and L Company, 9th Infantry 5 mi south of Chuam-ni and while pushing north slowly through PVA blocking the route.

 Moving slowly north along Route 24, the 27th British Commonwealth Brigade heading towards Chip'yong-ni, were initially held up by a battalion sized force on 15 February, however on 16 February, the PVA had withdrawn and Chuam-ni was occupied on 17 February.

 Aftermath

-With the PVA and North Korean forces withdrawing, a UN offensive was undertaken, known as Operation Killer.
-It was found that 68 soldiers of L Company had been killed by the PVA while sleeping and were found still in their sleeping bags.
+2nd Reconnaissance and L companies suffered 212 casualties, of which 114 were deaths.
+While PVA losses at Chuam-ni are unknown, Mossman gives an aggregate tally of 648 confirmed deaths and an estimate of additional casualties at 3200 killed and 2500 wounded which the Chinese suffered across the battles of Chip'yong-ni, Chuam-ni and Wonju from the 13th to the 14th.